 The hood is designed to fit under a helmet.
 There is a single adjustment cord at the back of the head that runs forward to about cheekbone height and then up and over the brim.
 It’s a simple and effective way of cinching the hood down.
 The brim is perfect – just stiff enough to retain its shape without getting in the way.

 Here’s the main course after all the appetizers.
 The Arc’teryx Atom SL is a phenomenal jacket for both layering and wearing on its own.
 It slides effortlessly under a shell, providing just enough insulation to take the chill off without overheating.
 On its own, it’s perfect for early morning workouts, evening hikes, or those summer days when it’s 50° in the mountains all day instead of 70°.

-There was a moment of panic when a pedal-strike tossed our tester from his bike.
-Did we tear the fabric on the rocks and branches he landed on?
+There was a moment of panic when a pedal-strike tossed me from my bike.
+Did I tear the fabric on the rocks and branches I landed on?
 Nope – a few stains, but not a thread out of place.
 So, the Atom SL is surprisingly durable on top of everything else.

 Worn under waders, the Atom SL was perfect to shoo away that chill you get from standing in a cold, mountain stream in the shade.
 In the sun, it didn’t overheat.
 A bonus of having the Torrent fleece run all the way to your wrists – you can push the sleeves up so they don’t get soaked when you’re pulling your fly out of that beautiful cutthroat’s lip.

 We’ve always liked Arc’teryx’s Atom jackets, but the Atom SL truly completes the lineup.
 It combines the best features of the excellent Squamish with a thin, ultralight layer of insulation that feels like it’s barely there, but still makes for real warmth.
 If you spend any time pursuing active endeavors in cool weather, you need an Atom SL.